What to look for in collagen powder and how to read the label

 Hydrolysing turns tough collagen fibres into a silky smooth powder that dissolves effortlessly into your latte.
 But how does the process work?

-First the cod skins are cleaned and soaked in hot water to remove all the fat, then enzymes work to release the collagen.
+For our marine collagen powder, first the cod skins are cleaned and soaked in hot water to remove all the fat, then enzymes work to release the collagen.
 Using high pressure steam, the collagen is broken down into peptides.
 These are evaporated and sifted until you get a soft, silky powder.

-The hydrolysing process we use for making Skinful is extremely gentle, which helps us achieve our impressively low average molecular weight of 3,000 daltons.
+The hydrolysing process we use for making Skinful is extremely gentle, which helps us achieve our impressively low average molecular weight of 3,000 Daltons.
 The low molecular weight gives Skinful its neutral taste and means it dissolves into liquids without any lumps.
 But most importantly, it makes it easier for your body to absorb the collagen.

-Some top name brands only achieve 5,000 daltons, while other commercial supplements can have molecules that are up to 50,000 daltons in size.
+Some top name brands only achieve 5,000 Daltons, while other commercial supplements can have molecules that are up to 50,000 Daltons in size.
 But many of the biggest brands do not publish this information at all.

 Made from wild, sustainable sources